 So, how do you become a proofreader without a degree?
 Here are some tips!

-The first step to becoming a proofreader is learning the skills necessary for doing so.
+The first step to becoming a proofreader is acquiring the essential skills.
 These include:

-- Ability to correct errors in grammar, punctuation, syntax, formatting and more.
+- The ability to correct errors in grammar, punctuation, syntax, formatting, and more

-- Knowledge of various style guidelines for formatting –(Chicago Manual of Style; AP, APA, MLA, and possibly others)
+- Familiarity with various style guides (e.g., The Chicago Manual of Style, AP, APA, MLA, and others)

-In order to hone your proofreading skills, here are a few things you can do:
+To hone your proofreading skills, here are a few helpful strategies:

 - Read proofreading books, such as McGraw-Hill’s Proofreading Handbook, to learn the rules of proofreading, and grammar books like The Elements of Style.